Explore health content from A to Z.

 When you drink, your baby drinks too.
 But alcohol stays in your baby's body longer than in yours.
 As a result, it may damage your baby's brain.
 This can happen at any time during your pregnancy.
 But it's most likely to occur in the first 3 months.

 You may not know you’re pregnant right away.
-It may take a month or two until you're sure.
-Don't feel guilty if you drank alcohol during this time.
+A pregnancy test can tell you 2 weeks after conception.
 You had no way of knowing.
-Still, if you’re thinking about becoming pregnant, it's best to drink lightly.
-That means no more than one drink a day.
-Better yet, don't drink at all.
+If you’re thinking about becoming pregnant, it's best not to drink at all.
 Once you know you're pregnant, stop drinking right away.

 If you have a problem with alcohol, talk to your health care provider.
 He or she can help you get treatment.
 Or, contact a group such as Alcoholics Anonymous.
 They can offer guidance and support.